franciscosanchezoliver/machine_learning_training/machine_learning_vault/supervised_learning_with_scikit-learn/05_how_good_is_your_model/05_how_good_is_your_model.md

 # Passing the same arguments as in the confusion matrix to the
 # method "classification_report" outputs all the relevant metrics
 print(classification_report(y_test, y_pred))

+#                  precision   recall    f1-score  support
+#            0          0.86     0.99        0.92     1117
+#            1          0.76     0.16        0.26      217
+#
+#
+#     accuracy                               0.85     1334
+#    macro avg          0.81     0.57        0.59     1334
+# weighted avg          0.84     0.85        0.81     1334
 ```

+## Exercise: Deciding on a primary metric

+As you have seen, several metrics can be useful to evaluate the performance of classification models, including accuracy, precision, recall, and F1-score.

+In this exercise, you will be provided with three different classification problems, and your task is to **select the problem where precision is best suited as the primary metric**.

+-  [ ] A model predicting the presence of cancer as the positive class.
+	**This model should minimize the number of false negatives, so recall is a more appropriate metric.**
+	**High recall → lower false negative rate.**
+$$ recall = \frac {t_p} {t_p + f_n}  $$

+- [ ] A classifier predicting the positive class of a computer program containing malware.
+	To avoid installing malware, **false negatives should be minimized, hence recall or F1-score are better metrics for this model**.

+	**High recall → lower false negative rate.**
+$$ recall = \frac {t_p} {t_p + f_n}  $$

+-  [X] A model predicting if a customer is a high-value lead for a sales team with limited capacity.
+	Correct!
+With limited capacity, the sales team needs the model to return the highest proportion of true positives compared to all predicted positives, thus minimizing wasted effort.

+	**High precision → lower false positive rate**.
+$$ precision = \frac {t_p} {t_p + f_p} $$

+## Exercise: assessing a diabetes prediction classifier